juanyee/java-project-euler-solutions/README.md

 # project_euler_problems
-In this project is solved some problems of projecteuler.net
+In this project is solved some problems from projecteuler.net